- Student Involvement

 Freedom of Expression at NIU

-Any member of the University community that engages in expressive activity at a campus location is encouraged to submit a request for reservation of that location to Student Involvement and Leadership (SILD).
-As noted in the Freedom of Expression procedures, registration for exterior space as well as the Board of Trustees meeting room, are requested to be submitted to the SILD office within five (5) calendar days of a planned event.
+Any member of the university community that engages in expressive activity at a campus location is encouraged to submit their event and notify the university on an intent to host a program.
+A university representative will connect with the main point of contact to offer assistance with a space reservation and learn more about the event.
+As noted in the Freedom of Expression procedures, registration for exterior space as well as the Board of Trustees meeting room, are requested to be submitted to the Office of the Dean of Students within five (5) calendar days of a planned event.

 Note: Issues pertaining to freedom of speech and expression can be very complicated and confusing.
 This website is intended only to provide a brief outline about freedom of speech and expression, and is not meant to serve as legal advice.